-An employee or Executive may be exposed to others outside the Company such as security analysts, institutional investors and journalists.
-It is important that all Directors, Executives and employees be aware that selective disclosure of non-public information may result in a breach of the insider trading rules.
+A Director or executive may be exposed to others outside the Company, such as security analysts, institutional investors and journalists.
+It is important that all Directors and executives are aware that selective disclosure of non-public information may result in a breach of the insider trading rules.